 Sheep farmers raise livestock because they like working with animals.
 Most know that properly cared for animals are more productive which means a better income for them and their families.
 Nevertheless, there are controls in place to help ensure that sheep and other farm animals are raised responsibly.

 Agriculture and food production are subject to laws and regulations governing animal treatment.
-Ontario farmers are subject to laws outlined in the Criminal Code of Canada, as well as the provincial Society for the Prevention of Cruelty to Animals (SPCA) Act.
+Ontario farmers are subject to laws outlined in the Criminal Code of Canada, as well as the Provincial Animal Welfare Services (PAWS) Act.
 Provisions included in these pieces of legislation protect animals from "unnecessary pain, injury, suffering or neglect".
-Offences are punishable by law.
+Offenses are punishable by law.

 Facts and Figures about Canadian Sheep